 - Make eye contact immediately when introducing yourself.

-- Give a firm handshake (but not too firm).
+- Give a firm handshake (but not too firm) to everyone you meet.

 - Remember the representative’s name.
 If you forget, casually refer to their name tag.